 SONA was founded in 1980 by neuroscience researchers of Southern Ontario.
 The membership includes all those interested in neuroscience research from molecular and cellular neuroscience, through invertebrate neurobiology to mammalian and human brain and behaviour.

 The purpose of the Association is to (1) advance our understanding of the structure and function of the nervous system, (2) bring together neuroscience researchers, both faculty and students from nearby universities, (3) provide opportunity for promotion of neuroscience education, (4) and to provide an opportunity for social contacts among researchers and their students.

 SONA's Annual Meeting provides a full day of research talks and posters in an informal, friendly atmosphere.
-The annual membership fee is $40 for faculty and $25 for trainees.
-Membership includes the registration fee for the SONA meeting, lunch, and refreshments.
+The annual membership fee is $45 for faculty and $25 for trainees.
+Membership includes one year SONA membership, the registration fee for the annual meeting, and breakfast/lunch/coffee at the meeting.

 The 2015 SONA meeting will be held on May 1, 2015 at McMaster University in Hamilton.
 Registration and abstract submissions is now closed.
 Click here for meeting information